NDF-Poli-USP/spyro/README.md

 # Create a source injection operator.
 Here we use a single source with a
 # Ricker wavelet that has a peak frequency of 8 Hz injected at the center of the mesh.
 # We also specify to record the solution at 101 microphones near the top of the domain.
-# This transect of receivers is created with the helper function `create_receiver_transect`.
+# This transect of receivers is created with the helper function `create_transect`.
 model["acquisition"] = {
     "source_type": "Ricker",
     "num_sources": 1,